smarini/tardis-phylogenetics/README.md

 # Running TARDiS
 To run TARDiS, you will need the following inputs:

-* A genomic sequence alignment in fasta format (example: `data/example/aln.fa`)
+* A genetic sequence alignment in fasta format (example: `data/example/aln.fa`)
-* A distance matrix, i.e., a square matrix where you stored the genomic distances for you genomic sequence pairs.
+* A distance matrix, i.e., a square matrix where you stored the genetic distances for you genetic sequence pairs.
 It can be a csv or rds file.
 Rows and columns should be named as the fasta headers (example: `data/example/jc.distance.precalc.csv`).
 Note that this function works for *aligned* fasta files
 * A metadata file in csv format.
 This file should include two columns, `Accession.ID`, with the fasta headers, and `Collection.date`, with the sampling date in the dd/mm/YYYY format (example: `data/example/metadata.csv`)

 ## GUI